The Bellman equation for power utility maximization with semimartingales: Preliminaries

-By adjusting the constants in the example, one can also see that under non-convex constraints, there is in general \emph{no uniqueness} for the optimal wealth processes (even if they are positive).
+By adjusting the constants in the example, one can also see that under nonconvex constraints, there is in general \textit{no uniqueness} for the optimal wealth processes (even if they are positive).

 The final set-valued process is related to linear dependencies of the assets.
-As in~\cite{KaratzasKardaras.07}, the predictable process of \emph{null-investments} is
+As in \cite{KaratzasKardaras07}, the predictable process of \textit{null-investments} is

 Its values are linear subspaces of $\R^d$, hence closed, and provide the pointwise description of the null-space of $H\mapsto H\sint R$.
 That is, $H\in L(R)$ satisfies $H\sint R\equiv0$ if and only if $H\in\sN$ $P\otimes A$-a.e.
 An investment with values in $\sN$ has no effect on the wealth process.